2018 U.S. prison strike: Strike begins

-"acting with solidarity for all those people who are being detained wrongfully, and stand together to help support all those women who have been separated from their children, and to stop all the family separations happening today for a lot of us are also being separated and we have U.S. citizen children.”
+"acting with solidarity for all those people who are being detained wrongfully," and standing against separation of families.

 Heriberto Sharky Garcia, incarcerated in Folsom, California, declared a hunger strike.

+Two North Carolina prisons joined the national strike with protesting inmates bringing banners made out of sheets into the yard at Hyde Correctional and five people refused work at Correction Enterprises laundry facility outside Asheville between August 19th and 21st.
+Community supporters & press at Hyde Correctional were barred from entering a public lot.

 There were also unconfirmed reports of 11 out of 143 prisons in Florida being affected, although the Florida Department of Corrections claimed that they had no stoppages, protests, or lockdowns related to the strike.

 Alleged retaliation

-It was claimed by strike participants and their families that suspected strike participants and leaders/organizers were punished with solitary confinement, removing communication privileges, and prison transfers.
+Strike participants, their families, and advocacy groups reported that the leaders and organizers of the strike were punished with solitary confinement, loss of communication privileges, and prison transfers.